About Beat SCAD

 For patients diagnosed with a rare or under-diagnosed condition, talking to and meeting someone who has ‘been there’, whether in person or online, is an important element in their recovery.
 For families of these patients, it’s often hard to understand the condition and the physical and psychological effects it can have.
 We hope this website will be a valuable source of support for anyone affected by SCAD.

-We work closely with the Leicester Biomedical Research Unit at Glenfield Hospital, which is the leading centre of excellence for SCAD in the UK.
+We work closely with the Leicester Biomedical Research Centre at Glenfield Hospital, which is the leading centre of excellence for SCAD in the UK.
 Funds we raise will be used to support research into the condition.
 The SCAD research project was initiated by a pro-active patient group.
 Watch the video below to find out more.